 Using the report line

-The specialists who answer calls on this line understand disability, are sensitive to the needs of people with disability and are aware of issues in the disability sector.
-In some instances, they will be able to provide immediate advice to you.
+The specialists who answer calls on this line understand human rights, are sensitive to the needs of people with disability and are informed about current challenges our clients face in the community.

 We encourage you to report: